engineer-scientist/organic-Rankine-cycle/README.md

 *Nomenclature of variables in MATLAB programs*

-In these MATLAB programs, variables that store values of physical properties usually have the following name format: name_unit.
+In these MATLAB programs, variables that store values of physical properties usually have the following name format: *name_unit*.
 Examples:
 • ambient_T_K is the variable storing the value of ambient temperature, in kelvins.
 • h3_Jperkg is the variable storing the value of specific enthalpy of working fluid at state 3, in joules per kilogram.